 It's a perfect example of the Subtraction Technique, one of five in the innovation method, Systematic Inventive Thinking (SIT).
-It's also a great example of the Closed World Principle.
-Here's how it works:
+Subtraction works by removing an element of the system that seemed essentially to identity some new value or benefit.

 To get the most out of the Subtraction Technique, you follow five steps: